-Cancer is considered one of the most widespread and prevalent diseases globally.
-According to Global Cancer Facts & Figures, 3rd edition (released February 2015 by the American Cancer Society), it is predicted that new cancer cases will rise to 21.7 million and the number of cancer deaths to 13 million by 2030.
+Cancer is considered one of the most widespread diseases globally.
+According to Global Cancer Facts & Figures, 3rd edition (released February 2015 by the American Cancer Society), it is predicted that new cancer cases will rise to 21.7 million annually and the number of cancer deaths to 13 million annually by 2030.
 Conventional cancer treatment involves surgery to remove the tumor when possible, as well as chemotherapy and radiation.
 Chemotherapies are widely used despite their associated toxicities because they interfere with the ability of cancer cells to grow and spread.
 However, tumors often develop resistance to chemotherapies, limiting their efficacy in preventing tumor recurrence.
 Despite recent advances, independent sources note a high unmet medical need in cancer therapy, noting the median survival rate remains poor.
-Cancer immunotherapies, including therapeutic cancer vaccines, may provide a new and effective treatment.
-Andrew Baum, an analyst at CITIGROUP, has projected that immunotherapies, including vaccines, will dominate cancer therapy by the year 2020, representing a market up to \$35 billion.
+Cancer immunotherapies may provide a new and effective treatment.
+Andrew Baum, an analyst at CITIGROUP, has projected that immunotherapies, including vaccines, will dominate cancer therapy by the year 2020, representing a market of up to \$35 billion annually.

 Cancer immunotherapy seeks to harness the immune system to assist in the destruction of tumors and to prevent their recurrence.
 There has been significant excitement in the field of cancer immunotherapy stemming from recent clinical success in prolonging patient survival with novel compounds.
 The ability to apply these appropriately has resulted from a greater understanding of the immune dysfunction that is characteristic of cancer.
 One area in which there have been significant breakthroughs has been in the area of checkpoint inhibitors, compounds that target key regulatory molecules of the immune system.
 Yervoy (anti-CTLA-4, or ipilumumab, developed by Bristol-Myers Squibb) was the first compound in this class to be approved for use in advanced metastatic melanoma.
 In cancer, these regulators (CTLA-4 and more recently PD-1 and its ligand PD-L1) act to inhibit CD8 T cell mediated anti-tumor immune responses that are crucial for tumor control.
 Monoclonal antibodies that target PD-1 and PD-L1 have shown unusual efficacy in cancer patients, with a significant percentage of patients experiencing durable response to these therapies.
 Several of these compounds are in advanced clinical trials, with one compound, Merck's Keytruda (pembrolizumab), having received FDA approval in September of 2014 for advanced melanoma patients who have stopped responding to other therapies.
-Bristol-Myers Squibb's compound nivolumab (Opdivo) has also been approved in the US and Japan.
+Subsequently, it has also been approved for use in non-small cell lung cancer.
+Bristol-Myers Squibb's compound nivolumab (Opdivo) has also been approved in the US and Japan for treatment of multiple cancers including metastatic melanoma, non-small cell lung cancer, renal cell carcinoma and Hodgkin's lymphoma.

-In addition to clinical development of the above compounds utilized alone, there also has been additional development using these compounds in combination.
+In addition to clinical development of the above compounds utilized alone, there also has been development using these compounds in combination.
 Notably, the use of the PD-1 inhibitor, Opdivo, in combination with the anti-CTLA-4 inhibitor, Yervoy, has entered Phase 3 clinical trials in metastatic melanoma and renal cell carcinoma, after promising data in earlier trials.
 At the 2015 American Association of Cancer Research meeting and simultaneously published in the New England Journal of Medicine, it was reported that the combination in metastatic melanoma demonstrated an objective response rate of 61% as compared to 11% for Yervoy alone.
 This combination received approval from the FDA for use in BRAF V600 Wild-Type unresectable or metastatic melanoma in October 2015, signalling the first FDA approved combination of immune-oncology agents.
 There are also a number of other inhibitors in clinical development that are currently being studied in combination with these inhibitors, many at an early clinical stage.